quokka-astro/quokka/docs/about.rst

 Development methodology
 -----------------------
-The code is written in modern C++17, using MPI for distributed-memory parallelism, and OpenMP for multithreading on CPUs, with the AMReX GPU abstraction compiling as either native CUDA code or native HIP code when GPU support is enabled.
+The code is written in modern C++17, using MPI for distributed-memory parallelism, with the AMReX GPU abstraction compiling as either native CUDA code or native HIP code when GPU support is enabled.

 We use a modern C++ development methodology, using CMake, CTest, and Doxygen.
 We use :code:`clang-format` for automated code formatting, and :code:`clang-tidy` and SonarCloud for static analysis, in order to audit code adherence to the ISO C++ Core Guidelines and the MISRA C/C++ guidelines.
 We additionally ensure the code is free of memory corruption bugs using Clang's :code:`AddressSanitizer`.